Hyles lineata: Seasonality

 Larvae overwinter and can emerge between February and November, at which point they begin to feed on a variety of host plants.
 Caterpillars are known to be ardent eaters.
 When preparing to transition into the pupal stage, caterpillars dig shallow burrows in the ground where they then stay for 2 to 3 weeks, at which point they emerge as adults.
 As they get closer to pupating, they will wiggle up closer to the surface which makes it easier to emerge.

 Adults typically do not survive cold northern winters, but larvae overwinter and moths begin to appear in mid-May.
 Depending on abundance, a second flight may occur in late August or early September.
 Larvae are known to gather and form giant hordes in search of host plants, and they can eat entire plants, cover entire roadways and form huge slick masses as they go.

-Typically there are two generations per year, but warmer climate see more generations.
+Typically there are two generations per year, but warmer climates see more generations.